Supplemental Nutrition Assistance Program

 - Fax, mail, or drop off the paper application.
 Drop off locations are listed on the Economic Assistance page.

-Once we receive your application, it will be assigned to a worker.
-An interview is required.
-The worker will call you for the interview at the phone number listed on the application.
+To complete the application process, we must receive the application and complete an interview within 30 days of applying.
+After an application is submitted, your assigned worker will call you for a phone interview.
+The worker will call the phone number listed on the application.
 The phone number of the worker will show as 763-422-7200 on caller ID.

 For more information, go to the Department of Human Services website.